logical/telepathy/README.md

 GOAL
 ------
+This project is under development so it is not working.
+I welcome suggestions.

 The goal is to do brain computer interface experments.I want to make a wireless headband that runs on a battery.
-I will design the board with kicad using surface mount parts.

-It might not work but that's the plan!

 It contains.
 ---